 400 million people use Microsoft Excel.
 The vast majority of users learn the software on-the-job by copying colleagues.
-Some attend day training courses, some go online to find solutions to specific problems.
-All these approaches have merit; so too does one-on-one tuition.
+Some attend day training courses, some go online to find solutions to specific problems; but we've found the best way to learn about Excel is one-on-one tuition.

-The benefit of attending an Excel training course is that it will expose you to a lot of new functionality.
-The downside is that the content may be entirely irrelevant.
-The only way to ensure teaching is truly valuable is to enter into it with the aim of improving the spreadsheets you actually use in the office.
-This is necessarily bespoke and so training of this sort has to be conducted on an individual basis.
+The benefit of completing an Excel training course is that it will expose you to a lot of new functionality.
+The downside is that the content of a normal course may be irrelevant to you and your business.
+This is why our consultants offer bespoke, individual training that helps you work with and improve the spreadsheets you actually use in the office.

 Our consultants can offer one-to-one training sessions in Excel.
 We can work through your spreadsheets at your pace and teach you a series of tips and tricks to help you get more out of Excel.
 There is no clear dividing line between our Excel training and consulting services; it's all about how much you wish to engage with the development of the spreadsheets you use.